Salvage Title Cars Make Sense For Cars From These Years

 Insurance companies will "total" or write-off cars that have been in collisions if the repairs are too close to the value of the car.
 With newer cars, that can mean a lot of repairs.
 But, older cars have a lower resale value.
-For instance, an insurer will not want to repair a car worth $3,000 dollars if it gets estimates for parts and labor of $2,500 dollars.
+For instance, an insurer will not want to repair a vehicle worth $3,000 dollars if it gets estimates for parts and labor of $2,500 dollars.

-Many "fender-bender" type accidents involve damaged body parts like a bumper, hood or door.
+Many "fender-bender" type accidents involve damaged body parts like a bumper, hood, or door.
 Cars from 2000-onwards have body panels that are made of composite materials.
 The original replacement body parts for cars from these same years can get expensive.
 Labor costs from a shop will also be very high.
 This is one reason insurance companies would rather write-off older cars.
 But, if you do the work yourself and get parts from local salvage yards, it can be done a lot cheaper.

 Interested to buy a salvage car? make sure to check our just added salvage car inventory.